ingrihn/code-review/README.md

 ## Submit Review

 Once finished, the user can submit the score.
-Click on _Submit review_ from the general comments or at the bottom of the status bar.
+Click on _Submit review_ from the general comments view or in the status bar at the bottom.

 <img width="1016" alt="reviewify_submit_review" src="https://github.com/ingrihn/code-review/assets/54809082/a7ce52b8-8822-4508-b3a8-8c2710c99ef2">